Skip to content

 Solving for Cash Balances over the FDIC Insurance Limit

 Two of our companies had a rough weekend some weeks back due to the SVB saga.
-Primarily, they were keeping the majority of their cash at SVB, but secondarily, they knew some of their customers were using SVB and may face issues accessing their capital as well.
+Primarily, they were keeping the majority of their cash at SVB.
+Still, secondarily, they knew some of their customers were using SVB and may face issues accessing their capital as well.

-Up until announcements were made on Sunday that depositors were going to be made full, we engaged in analyses to understand economic and liquidity impact on the company’s operations and cashflows.
-One of the outcomes of those activities was to find potential banking solutions that swept cash into multiple banks in order to distribute risk.
+Up until Sunday's announcement that depositors would be made full, we engaged in analyses to understand the economic and liquidity impact on the company’s operations and cash flows.
+One outcome of those activities was to find potential banking solutions that swept cash into multiple banks to distribute risk.

-Historically, a company would have had to open up and manage 20 bank accounts to store $5 million and enjoy full current FDIC coverage ($250,000 times 20).
-If this were done with code, the only theoretical limit to a solution like this would be a bank’s capacity to programmatically open accounts, receive and send flows, and solve reporting / compliance needs, combined with the number of banks in the US that would allow programmatic access to these features.
+Historically, a company would have had to open and manage 20 bank accounts to store $5 million and enjoy full FDIC coverage ($250,000 times 20).
+If this were done with code, the only theoretical limit to a solution like this would be a bank’s capacity to programmatically open accounts, receive and send flows, and solve reporting/compliance needs, combined with the number of banks in the US that would allow programmatic access to these features.

-We are not aware of the number of banks in the US that open up their infrastructure to allow API / programmatic access to their features at this level, but we know of fintechs that have started to solve for this.
-These types of solutions make business sense, and will probably start to be replicated across financial institutions in the US.
-These are online banks, neobanks or treasury management solutions within financial institutions and fintechs.
-Let’s list some solutions below with the max amount they communicate they insure:
+We are unaware of the number of banks in the US that open up their infrastructure to allow API / programmatic access to their features at this level, but we know of fintechs that have started to solve this.
+These types of solutions make business sense and will probably be replicated across US financial institutions.
+These are online banks, neobanks, and treasury management solutions within financial institutions and fintechs.
+Let’s list some solutions below with the maximum amount they communicate they insure:

 Rho https://www.rho.co/ $75m